Feature overview

 Turn passing ideas into a calm planning system.

-Not every interesting sky object belongs in tonight’s plan.
+Not every interesting subject belongs in tonight’s plan.
 AstroGuide helps you save future intent, think seasonally, and keep real projects moving.

 • Goals and objectives for multi-night work and recurring interests